ajbars/Literature/study-method.md

 What is the allegoric meaning of the scene?

 What the author tried to teach the readers?
-What is says bout his views and beliefs?
+What is says about his views and beliefs?